The 34th Annual Big Event will be held on April 2, 2016.

 In 1982 Joe Nussbaum, then Vice President of the Student Government Association at Texas A&M University, started The Big Event as a way for students to say “Thank You” to the surrounding community.
 Nussbaum envisioned a one-day service project where residents of Bryan and College Station would be shown appreciation for their continued support of Texas A&M University students during their college careers.
 Mr. Nussbaum viewed The Big Event as a means for students to show their gratitude by completing various tasks at area residents’ homes.
 Joe believed that it was the least the students could do to give one big thanks to their community on One Big Day each year.

 "Through service-oriented activities, The Big Event promotes campus and community unity as students come together for one day to express their gratitude for the support from the surrounding community."

-The Big Event at Texas A&M University is an organization which strives to uphold the ideals of unity and service.
-This one-day event is not based on socioeconomic need, but rather a way for the student body to express their gratitude to the entire community which supports Texas A&M. It is important to remember The Big Event is not about the number of jobs completed or the number of students who participate each year.
-Instead, it is the interaction between students, and residents and the unity that results throughout the community that makes The Big Event such a unique project.
+The Big Event at Texas A&M University is an organization that strives to uphold the ideals of unity and service.
+This one-day event is not based on socioeconomic need, but rather, it is a way for the student body to express their gratitude to the community that supports Texas A&M. It is important to remember The Big Event is not about the number of jobs completed or the number of students who participate each year.
+Instead, it is the interaction between students and residents, and the unity that results throughout the community that makes The Big Event so unique.